 Note that in some homes a staff member may perform a combination of roles.

 Knowing who and how much to tip can be a difficult thing to determine.
 We think that while tipping is meant to be a sign of appreciation for a particular service, it should be given against a background of having received appropriate and respectful treatment.
-There is no service charge added to accommodation costs and a gratuity is at your discretion but is always greatly appreciated.
+There is no service charge added to accommodation costs and a gratuity is completely at your discretion but is always greatly appreciated.
+If you would like some specific recommendations please ask your Property Manager or Guest Services Representative.

 Travel Documents - Passport